AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/schedule-the-a-b-test.md

 >[!NOTE]
 >
->For Date/Time&nbsp;tests, you only need to set when you receive the test results summary.
+>For Date/Time tests, you only need to set when you receive the test results summary.

 1. Select the Send Test date.